Key Takeaways

 • Interference: Identify and eliminate sources of interference (e.g., other wireless devices, physical obstacles).

-• Overlapping Channels: Adjust channel settings to avoid overlap with neighboring networks.
+• Overlapping Channels: Adjust channel settings to avoid overlap with neighbouring networks.

 Performance Drops